-The FAIR data principles (Findable, Accessible, Interoperable, Reusable) were drafted by the FORCE11 group in 2015.
-The principles have since received worldwide recognition as a useful framework for thinking about sharing data in a way that will enable maximum use and reuse.
+The principles have since received worldwide recognition by various organisations including FORCE11, NIH and the European Commission as a useful framework for thinking about sharing data in a way that will enable maximum use and reuse.

 The principles are useful because they: